 • Throughout the layout, you'll see there are several quirky hidden surprises.
 Can you can spot the pool with a shark?
 And what else can you find on this fun layout?

 • The layout has viewing steps for the young and young at heart, to help you see the club's fun layout.
+Be sure to take advantage of these steps.

 San Diego Society of N Scale Pacific Desert Lines layout, railroad yard.